Maximal Inequalities for Separately Exchangeable Empirical Processes: Abstract

 \section{Abstract}

 This paper derives new maximal inequalities for empirical processes associated with separately exchangeable random arrays.
-For any fixed index dimension \(K\ge 1\), we establish a global maximal inequality that bounds the \(q\)-th moment, for any \(q\in[1,\infty)\), of the supremum of these processes.
-In addition, we obtain a refined local maximal inequality that controls the first absolute moment of the supremum.
-Both results are proved for a general pointwise measurable class of functions.
+For fixed index dimension $K\ge 1$, we establish a global maximal inequality bounding the $q$-th moment ($q\in[1,\infty)$) of the supremum of these processes.
+We also obtain a refined local maximal inequality controlling the first absolute moment of the supremum.
+Both results are proved for a general pointwise measurable function class.
+Our approach uses a new technique partitioning the index set into transversal groups, decoupling dependencies and enabling more sophisticated higher moment bounds.

 \allowdisplaybreaks